Moves the text range forward or backward by the specified number of text units.

-Receives the number of text units actually moved.
-This can be less than the number requested if either of the new text range endpoints is greater than or less than the endpoints retrieved by the IUIAutomationTextPattern::DocumentRange method.
+The number of text units actually moved.
+This can be less than the number requested if either of the new text range endpoints is greater than or less than the endpoints retrieved by the ITextProvider::DocumentRange method.
 This value can be negative if navigation is happening in the backward direction.

 If this method succeeds, it returns S_OK.
 Otherwise, it returns an HRESULT error code.

-IUIAutomationTextRange::Move moves the text range to span a different part of the text; it does not alter the text in any way.
+ITextRangeProvider::Move should only move the text range to span a different part of the text, it should not alter the text in any way.

-For a non-degenerate (non-empty) text range, IUIAutomationTextRange::Move normalizes and moves the range by performing the following steps.
+For a non-degenerate (non-empty) text range, ITextRangeProvider::Move should normalize and move the text range by performing the following steps.

-- The text range is collapsed to a degenerate (empty) range at the starting endpoint.
+- Collapse the text range to a degenerate (empty) range at the starting endpoint.

-- If necessary, the resulting text range is moved backward in the document to the beginning of the requested text unit boundary.
+- If necessary, move the resulting text range backward in the document to the beginning of the requested unit boundary.

-- The text range is moved forward or backward in the document by the requested number of text unit boundaries.
+- Move the text range forward or backward in the document by the requested number of text unit boundaries.

-- The text range is expanded from the degenerate state by moving the ending endpoint forward by one requested text unit boundary.
+- Expand the text range from the degenerate state by moving the ending endpoint forward by one requested text unit boundary.

-If any of the preceding steps fail, the text range is left unchanged.
-If the text range cannot be moved as far as the requested number of text units, but can be moved by a smaller number of text units, the text range is moved by the smaller number of text units and moved is set to the number of text units moved.
+If any of the preceding steps fail, the text range should be left unchanged.
+If the text range cannot be moved as far as the requested number of text units, but can be moved by a smaller number of text units, the text range should be moved by the smaller number of text units and pRetVal should be set to the number of text units moved successfully.

-For a degenerate text range, IUIAutomationTextRange::Move simply moves the text insertion point by the specified number of text units.
+For a degenerate text range, ITextRangeProvider::Move should simply move the text insertion point by the specified number of text units.

-When moving a text range, IUIAutomationTextRange::Move ignores the boundaries of any embedded objects in the text.
+When moving a text range, the provider should ignore the boundaries of any embedded objects in the text.

-If a text-based control does not support the text unit specified by the unit parameter, IUIAutomationTextRange::Move substitutes the next larger supported text unit.
+If a text-based control does not support the text unit specified by the unit parameter, the provider should substitute the next larger supported text unit.
 The size of the text units, from smallest unit to largest, is as follows.

 Minimum supported client